This post may contain affiliate links, view our disclosure policy.

 It doesn’t get more laid-back chic than Downtown Whitefish.

-As one of the best things to do in Whitefish, you can spend hours browsing the locally owned shops and galleries from the covered sidewalks of downtown Whitefish.
+As one of the best things to do in Whitefish, you can spend hours browsing the locally owned shops and galleries from the covered sidewalks of the downtown Whitefish area.

-With plenty of free parking located up-and-down the streets, be sure to stop at Montana Coffee Traders, Amazing Crepes, Montana Shirt Co., Meriwether, and Whitefish Gift & Gear, among others.
+With plenty of free parking located up and down the streets, be sure to stop at:

 Other things to do in Downtown Whitefish include visiting the following art galleries (featuring local artists): Dick Idol Signature Gallery, Sunti World Art Gallery, or The Purple Pomegranate.

-Additional planning tip: Consider shopping in Whitefish for Glacier National Park souvenirs as they are much easier to find here than once you get into the park.
+Additional planning tip: Consider shopping in Whitefish for Glacier National Park souvenirs, as they are much easier to find here versus in the park.

 Whitefish City Beach